slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Until we have a vaccine against wokeism, social distancing is the best solution."
 -- Pedro Domingos [1965]*

-> *"The axiomatic error undermining much of Western Civilization is “weak makes right”.
+> *"The axiomatic error undermining much of Western Civilization is «weak makes right».
 If someone accepts, explicitly or implicitly, that the oppressed are always the good guys, then the natural conclusion is that the strong are the bad guys."
 -- Elon Musk [1971]*

 > *"The real tax is society forcing otherwise productive people to pay attention to politics." (...)
 "The left is morally driven to hate inequality and finds itself opposing human nature, free markets, and evolution.
-The right is the ragtag coalition of people that want to be left alone - merchants, nationalists, the religious, libertarians.
+The right is the ragtag coalition of people that want to be left alone — merchants, nationalists, the religious, libertarians.
 What unifies the right is the left." (...)
 "The struggle between collectivists and individualists is as old as humanity." (...)
 "Vote to protect the American dream of equal opportunity, not a Marxist fantasy of equal outcome." (...)
 "Technology breeds collectivism, because it increases leverage, and therefore the gap between winners and losers." (...)